-When the washer complete its cycle, it sometimes leaves the fabric softener compartment full of water.
+When the washer completes its cycle, it sometimes leaves the fabric softener compartment full of water.
 The fact that the fabric softener has disappeared and been replaced by water indicates that the function was successful.
-Because of a clog or a missing syphon tube, the water is left behind.
+Because of a clog or a missing siphon tube, the water is left behind.

 Is fabric softener necessary?

 When washing your towels, avoid (always avoid) needing fabric softener.

 While a small amount of fabric softener can help keep your towels smooth and fluffy, needing too much might impair their absorbency (which kind of defeats the purpose).

 Let’s recap; So can I put fabric softener in the bleach dispenser?

 No!
 You may add fabric softener to your wash cycle in other ways, but never in the bleach dispenser.
 You should only put liquid softener in the machine via the correct fabric softener dispenser detergent compartment for the washing machine to wash clothes correctly.

 Liquid chlorine bleach should only be added to the bleach compartment-adding fabric softener here is not a good idea!